Earl of Craven: Earl of Craven, 2nd Creation

 His eldest son, the seventh Baron and first Earl, was a Major-General in the Army, and also served as Lord Lieutenant of Berkshire.
 In 1801, he was created Viscount Uffington, in the County of Berkshire, and Earl of Craven, in the County of York, in the Peerage of the United Kingdom.
 This first Earl is not entirely forgotten – Harriette Wilson begins her famous memoir, "I shall not say why and how I became, at the age of fifteen, the mistress of the Earl of Craven."
 He was succeeded by his son, the second Earl.
 He was Lord Lieutenant of Warwickshire.
 His son, the third Earl, was briefly Lord Lieutenant of Berkshire.
 His son, the fourth Earl, was a Liberal politician and served as Captain of the Yeomen of the Guard in the Liberal administration of H. H. Asquith.
 As of 2010 the titles are held by his great-great-grandson, the ninth Earl, who succeeded his father in 1990 (who in his turn had succeeded his elder brother in 1983).

 The courtesy title of the Earl's eldest son is Viscount Uffington.

 Other family members

 Another member of the Craven family was the traveller Keppel Richard Craven (1779–1851).
 He was the third and youngest son of the sixth Baron Craven.
 Also, Louisa, Countess of Craven (1785–1860), wife of the first Earl of the 1801 creation, was a well-known actress.

 Family seat

 The current family seat is Hawkwood House near Waldron, East Sussex.
 Previous family seats have included Hamstead Marshall Park and Lodge and Ashdown Park in Berkshire, and Coombe Abbey in Warwickshire.
 William Craven, 6th Baron Craven built Craven Cottage in 1780, later to become the home of Fulham F.C.
+In Italy, in Varese, they lived at Villa Craven di Seyssel d'Aix starting from the mid-19th century.